skoval/meta-analysis/chapter5.md

 Examine the journals that the articles were published in.

 *** =instructions
+- Assume that the `fetch` object of the `EUtilsGet` call is already in the workspace.
 - Save the titles as the object `journals`.

 *** =hint